vmware-tanzu/tanzu-dev-portal/content/guides/what-are-containers/index.md

 ## Keep Learning

 Containers enable consistent deployment and execution of applications across development and test environments and across multiple clouds.
-See our [Containers topic page](/topics/containers/) for more container-related content.
-You may also want to check out our [Container Basics Workshop](/workshops/lab-container-basics/) to keep learning about containers, as well as [KubeAcademy](https://kube.academy) that has an excellent series on [Containers 101](https://kube.academy/courses/containers-101).
+You may want to check out our [Container Basics Workshop](/workshops/lab-container-basics/) to keep learning about containers, as well as [KubeAcademy](https://kube.academy) that has an excellent series on [Containers 101](https://kube.academy/courses/containers-101).

 To get started learning about container orchestration with Kubernetes, see [What is Kubernetes?](/guides/kubernetes/what-is-kubernetes).